Old Fashioned 7-Up Pound Cake

 This year was actually my first time ever making a homemade 7-up pound cake.
 I don’t know what took me so long.

-If you’ve never experience a true 7-up pound cake them let me be the first to introduce you to a cake that could easily become your favorite!
+If you’ve never experienced a true 7-up pound cake them let me be the first to introduce you to a cake that could easily become your favorite!
 My little Ethan couldn’t get enough!
-It’s velvety soft, sweet, and bursting with a lemon lime flavor.
+It’s velvety soft, sweet, and bursting with a lemon-lime flavor.
 Adding the soda really gives this cake a great texture and flavor.

-Some say that you can replace the 7-up with any kind of lemon lime flavored soda but to many (southerners mainly) that is an abomination and it MUST be made with 7-up.
-Ehh I’m not getting into that one.
+Some say that you can replace the 7-up with any kind of lemon-lime flavored soda but to many (Southerners mainly) that is an abomination and it MUST be made with 7-up.
+Mehh I’m not getting into that one.

 Just make the cake Annie-Mae!
 You might just love me for it!

 Watch me make this homemade 7 -Up pound cake from start to finish!

 Get the Recipe: 7 Up Pound Cake

 - Zest of 1 lemon